jamesnogra/nogra-user-voucher/README.md

 ```

 ### Creating vouchers
-Post request to `http://127.0.0.1:8000/api/voucher/create` with payload (use the token string response from login):
+POST request to `http://127.0.0.1:8000/api/voucher/create` with payload (use the token string response from login):
 ```
 {
     "token": "dcx1svSWIWKRsBlsdO0g14ZMZGxS41v6"
 }
 ```

+### List of Vouchers by User
+GET request to `http://127.0.0.1:8000/api/vouchers?token=dcx1svSWIWKRsBlsdO0g14ZMZGxS41v6` where token is from the token string response from login

 ## Some Other Information
  - Using Laravel 11 (Requires at least PHP 8.2)